 Motor vehicle laws, including speed limits, in the United States are not federally mandated.
-They vary from state to state and the legislature of each state is responsible for making those laws.
 In Missouri, 70 miles per hour is the fastest you can legally drive, and this is only on freeways in rural areas.
 When you enter an urban area on those freeways, the limit goes down to 60-65 mph as posted.
 The limit is 65-70 on rural divided roads, and 55-65 on undivided roads.
 Residential roads have limits of 35-40 mph unless otherwise posted.

-Interestingly, as you travel west from Missouri, into Kansas, Oklahoma or Nebraska, the speed limit on rural roads are higher, most set at 75 mph.
-If you are traveling east, north, or south, you had better slow down as these states (Iowa, Arkansas and Illinois) all have top limits of 65 mph.
+Interestingly, as you travel west from Missouri, into Kansas, Oklahoma, or Nebraska, the speed limit on rural roads is higher, most set at 75 mph.
+If you are traveling east, north, or south, you had better slow down as these states (Iowa, Arkansas, and Illinois) all have top limits of 65 mph.
 Only Tennessee and Kentucky match Missouri with 70 mph on rural freeways.

 A few of the more mild examples of this can be found in Pennsylvania and New York.
 Exceeding the speed limit by 11 mph or more will get you a mandatory 15-day license suspension in Pennsylvania, and could get you up to 15 days in jail in New York.
 Minnesota also boasts an extreme punishment for extreme speeders, allowing for a 6-month license suspension for exceeding 100 mph anywhere in the state.

 Wisconsin allows for the addition of six points to your license if you’re caught doing more than 20 mph over the speed limit.
 This is the same number of points you would receive for a first-offense DUI in this state.
 They’ll also add on a 15-day license suspension if you exceed the speed limit by 25 mph or more in a 55 of 65 mph zone.